liamchampton/golang-twitter-bot-workshop/README.md

 ### Step 1

-Clone [this]() repository into `$HOME/<user>/go/github.com` and then open the directory into your preferred editor.
+Clone [this]() repository into `$HOME/<user>/go/github.com` and then open the `<PROJECT NAME HERE>` directory into your preferred editor.
 (I use Visual Studio Code with [this](https://code.visualstudio.com/docs/languages/go) recommended Go extension installed from the marketplace)

+### Step 2

+In a new terminal window make sure you can run the `main.go` file (located in `<PROJECTNAME>/cmd`).
+To do this use the command `go run cmd/main.go`.
+This will compile the code and run the program without building a binary (more on this later).
+The output should be `Hello Fellow Gopher!`.

+Now the code is running successfully, you can see everything has been set up correctly and you are able to run Go code on your machine.

+In the next lab we will turn this up a notch and turn our simple `hello world` program into a web server.

 ## Lab 2 - Lets get RESTful :dancer: